alanrsoares/2048-reasons/README.md

 # 2048 Reasons

-A functional 2048 implementation in ReasonMl and ReasonReact
+A functional implementation of the world famous 2048 Game in ReasonMl and ReasonReact